b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 They are the same.
-The difference is caused by computer representation of floats
+The difference is caused by a computer representation of
-and their rounding (as a reminder see @sec:julia_float_comparisons, and
+floats and their rounding (as a reminder see @sec:julia_float_comparisons, and
 @sec:julia_language_exercise2_solution).

 Anyway, I just wanted to present all three methods for two reasons.
 First,